College Bus Travel

 We have 2 fare zones, Cardiff (including Penarth & Llandough) and Barry.
 Your bus ticket will be valid in these areas only unless you purchase a ‘plus’ ticket which allows travel across our entire network.

-You can buy day, week or 4 week passes on our app.
+You can buy day, week or 4 week passes on our iOS and Android app.
 If you qualify for young person fares, you can purchase 12 single tickets to use within Cardiff* for £11 with a Freedom Ticket.
 Alternatively purchase 10 adult single journey tickets for £16 or the easy-threesy which offers a discount on 3 day tickets when they are bought together.

 Single, day and week tickets can be bought on the bus, however you will need an iff card to purchase a week to go.

-Tickets for longer durations, such as our 4 week to go ticket or annual passes can be purchase at our head office on Sloper Road depot, at PayPoint outlets, however, you will need an iff card for these tickets.
+Tickets for longer durations, such as our 4 week to go ticket or annual passes can be purchase at our head office on Sloper Road depot, and week and 4 week to go tickets can be purchased at PayPoint outlets, however, you will need an iff card for these tickets.
+To learn more about an iff card please click here.

 * Cardiff City Area (i.e. the area covered by the City and County of Cardiff) is defined as the area bounded by Ffordd Berllan, Thornhill Crematorium and Heol Hir/Capel Gwilyn Road in the North; St. Brides Road (A4232 crossing), St. Fagans turning point, Drope (The Terrace), Rhur Cross, Leckwith Bridge, Penarth Road/Brindley Road and Cogan Spur in the West and St. Mellons County Club in the East.